scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

 is the function to call when the monitored condition occurs.

-The idea of infinite samples streams reminded me of Simulink, so I decided to build a PID controller simulaton.
+The idea of infinite samples streams reminded me of Simulink, so I decided to build a PID controller simulation.

-Below is my spec:
+Below is my spec, simplified for clarity:

     impulseResponse :: Spec
     impulseResponse = do